withastro/docs/src/pages/en/core-concepts/layouts.md

 📚 Learn more about [slots](/en/core-concepts/astro-components/#slots).

-## Markdown Layouts
+## Markdown/MDX Layouts

-Page layouts are especially useful for [Markdown files](/en/guides/markdown-content/#markdown-and-mdx-pages) which otherwise would not have any page formatting.
+Page layouts are especially useful for [Markdown and MDX files](/en/guides/markdown-content/#markdown-and-mdx-pages) which otherwise would not have any page formatting.

 Astro provides a special `layout` frontmatter property to specify which `.astro` component to use as the page layout.